 Endpoint alerts can overwhelm security teams, resulting in futile alert response and slow response times.
-Cyber security automation platforms can triage endpoint alerts by enriching data from other security solutions.
+Automation security platforms can triage endpoint alerts by enriching data from other security solutions.
 This addresses all the security alerts and can help organizations stop incidents from turning into major cyberattacks.

 It’s nearly impossible to examine every phishing attack.
 Security automation platforms automate the investigation process and isolate suspected emails, allowing the security operations team to focus on threats that require more severe investigation.
-By combating phishing attacks, cyber security automation defines the incident response processes and responds to threats at machine speed.
+Phishing response automation allows security teams to define the incident response processes and respond to threats at machine speed.

 Benefits of SOAR Automation